-5.4.2 Control of faulty products at suppliers
+5.5.1.
+Control of faulty products at suppliers

-The Supplier must insure that all Non-Conforming Product is clearly labelled and segregated in all processes and areas of the Supplier's operation.
+The Supplier must ensure that all Non-Conforming Product is clearly labelled and segregated in all processes and areas of the Supplier's operation.
 Systems must exist to positively insure that Non-Conforming Product is not inadvertently used in production or shipped to HARMAN or its customers.
-No rework will be allowed except as given in section 5.4.8.
+No rework will be allowed except as given in section 5.6.

-5.4.3 Control of faulty products at HARMAN
+5.5.2.
+Control of faulty products at HARMAN

-Supplier discover that there is a possibility that Non-Conforming Material has been delivered to HARMAN, the Supplier is responsible to:
+In case the Supplier discover that there is a possibility that Non-Conforming Material has been delivered to HARMAN, the Supplier is responsible to:

-Immediately inform plant SQA to which the suspect material has been shipped.
+Immediately inform SQE (LS) / plant SQA (AUTO) to which the suspect material has been shipped.
 This notification cannot be considered complete until a written response has been received from all HARMAN facilities involved.

-This notification must have preliminary information with "Q-alert" first and followed by 7D or 8D format Corrective Action Report.
+This notification must have preliminary information within a "Quality Alert" first, followed by detailed 7D or 8D format Corrective Action Report.
 Those disciplines which are not yet complete must be presented as planned activities with milestones and supporting subtasks.